 Bruce has acted for various local and international insurers on a range of public liability, general claims and income protection and health related matters.
 He also represents the New Zealand commercial fishing industry on a wide range of disputes and public law matters, including assisting with the development and drafting of policy, regulations and legislation.

-Bruce is recognised as a leading dispute resolution lawyer in Chambers
+Bruce is recognised as a leading lawyer in Chambers Asia Pacific 2019 and Chambers

 - successfully represented Vector in arbitration and on appeal against the Kapuni Mining Companies relating to Vector’s entitlements to gas from the Kapuni gas field, New Zealand’s oldest producing gas and condensate field

 - acted for Sanford on a range of commercial disputes, including in relation to charter agreements, joint ventures and the use of foreign crew on fishing vessels

 - advising the Earthquake Commission (EQC) on the discharge of their statutory natural disaster insurance obligations, including litigation and recovery matters, in the wake of the 2010-11 Canterbury earthquakes

 - acted for Vector on the Maui pipeline gas leak that disrupted more than 2500 businesses in 2011